 "I want to congratulate the Town of Madison for its commitment to business excellence," said Governor Paul R. LePage.
 "Madison is doing what it takes to partner with business in an effort to grow our economy, attract new investment and provide a better environment for job creation."

 Madison is home to several major industries which complement the area's rich heritage of agriculture and forestry.
 These major employers take advantage of a strong local labor force and some of the lowest energy costs in the region.
-For information on opportunities to grow your business in Madison, contact the Office of Economy & Community Development at 696-3334.
+For information on opportunities to grow your business in Madison, contact the Town Office at 696 3971.

 The Town of Madison has joined the Kennebec Valley Regional Tourism Council www.kennebecvalley.org to help promote local business and activities.
 The Council is made up of businesses and municipalities from Augusta to The Forks and focuses a lot of attention on the Kennebec River and Route 201.
 Madison has a lot to offer the tourism industry with the Lakewood Area, and access to the river for fishing and kayaking.
 When you have the opportunity, check out the Madison Wave at www.youtube.com.